 Avatar 2: Cast

-Much of the original movie’s acting talent is returning for the second Avatar, but the ensemble is growing even bigger with several high-profile additions as the scope widens.
+Much of the original movie’s acting talent returned for the second Avatar, but the ensemble is has grown even bigger with many high-profile additions joining the saga as the scope widens.

 The returning Avatar 2 cast is formed by Sam Worthington (Jake Sully), Zoe Saldana (Neytiri), Sigourney Weaver (Kiri – a new Na’vi character), Stephen Lang (Miles Quaritch), Giovanni Ribisi (Parker Selfridge), CCH Pounder (Mo’at), Joel David Moore (Norm Spellman), Dileep Rao (Dr. Max Patel), and Matt Gerald (Lyle Wainfleet).

-The veteran actors are joined by Cliff Curtis (Tonowari), Kate Winslet (Ronal), Oona Chaplin (Varang), Jamie Flatters (Neteyam), Britain Dalton (Lo’ak), Trinity Bliss (Tuktirey), Jack Champion (Javier "Spider" Socorro), Edie Falco (General Ardmore), Jemaine Clement (Dr. Ian Garvin), and Michelle Yeoh (Dr. Karina Mogue), among others.
-Vin Diesel and CJ Jones have been cast in undisclosed roles, but they could be saved for Avatar 3.
+The veteran actors are joined by Cliff Curtis (Tonowari), Kate Winslet (Ronal), Jamie Flatters (Neteyam), Britain Dalton (Lo’ak), Trinity Bliss (Tuktirey), Jack Champion (Javier “Spider” Socorro), Edie Falco (General Ardmore), Brendan Cowell (Scoresby), and Jemaine Clement (Dr. Ian Garvin).

 Avatar 2: Director, writers & crew